Overview of Weber

-Weber is Purdue's new specialty high performance computing cluster for data, applications, and research which are covered by export control regulations such as EAR, ITAR, or requiring compliance with the NIST SP 800-171.
-Weber was built through a partnership with HP and AMD in August 2019.
-Weber consists of HP compute nodes with two 10-core Intel Xeon-E5 "Haswell" processors (20 cores per node) and 64 GB of memory.
-All nodes have 56 Gbps EDR Infiniband interconnect.
+Weber is Purdue's specialty high performance computing cluster deployed in 2019 for data, applications, and research under export control regulations such as EAR, ITAR, or requiring compliance with the NIST SP 800-171.

-To purchase access to Weber today, please contact the Export Controls office at exportcontrols@purdue.edu, or contact us via email at rcac-cluster-purchase@lists.purdue.edu if you have any questions.
+For purchase access questions, please contact the Export Controls office at exportcontrols@purdue.edu

 Weber is named in honor of Mary Ellen Weber, scientist and former astronaut.
-More information about her life and impact on Purdue is available in an ITaP Biography of Weber.
+More information about her life and impact on Purdue is available in a Biography of Weber.

 All Weber nodes have 20 processor cores, 64 GB of RAM, and 56 Gbps Infiniband interconnects.